SuperCowPowers/workbench/docs/lambda_layer/index.md

     If your Lambda Function already use an existing IAM Role then you can add the SageWorks policies to that Role to enable the Lambda Job to perform SageWorks API Tasks.
 See [SageWorks Access Controls](https://docs.google.com/presentation/d/1_KwbaBsyBoiWW_8SEallHg8RMsi9FdK10dr2wwzo3CA/edit?usp=sharing)

 ## SageWorks Lambda Example
 Here's a simple example of using SageWorks in your Lambda Function.

+!!! warning "SageWorks Layer is Compressed"
+    The SageWorks Lambda Layer is compressed (*to fit all the awesome*).
+This means that the `load_lambda_layer()` method must be called before using any other SageWorks imports, see the example below.
+If you do not do this you'll probably get a `numpy not found` error or something like that.

 ```py title="examples/lambda_hello_world.py"
 import json